fmanja/fmanja/README.md

 With over a decade of federal-service and private sector experience, I bridge the worlds of human capital, enterprise analytics, and cutting-edge AI/ML/cloud engineering.
 I employ a diverse set of technologies (ChatGPT, Claude, Llama, AWS, Vercel, Redis, Postgres, Oracle, Python, SQL, React, Next.js and TypeScript) to turn data, systems, and processes into strategic advantage.

+Feel free to connect with me on LinkedIn, https://www.linkedin.com/in/frank-manja-b6986617/.

 ## Projects

 <b>AI Position Description Generator</b>